-WHH introduced equality analysis to replace equality impact assessments, with regard to assessing potential differential impacts against protected characteristics and Human Rights Articles.
-The Trust has adopted an approach that the scope of equality duty should also refrain from equality analysis which is not proportionate or deemed relevant.
+WHH introduced equality impact assessments, with regard to assessing potential differential impacts against protected characteristics and Human Rights Articles.

 The Government Equalities Office indicates strongly that there should be less bureaucracy within the equality and human rights agenda.
 Emphasis now focuses on equality outcomes and productivity, rather than process.
 This follows some of the key outcomes of the White Paper 'Liberating the NHS: Equity and excellence':